 Although the theory of convection currents in the Earth's mantle is the most widely accepted theory with regard to what drives plate movement, there are several other theories.
 What other theories exist?
 Choose one and find out what evidence supports the theory.
 Who proposed the theory?
 What does the theory say?
-Does it work with convection currents or is it a conflicting explanation?
+Does overmatter overmatter